Episodes

 Host: Mindy McCulley, MS Extension Specialist for Instructional Support, Family and Consumer Sciences Extension, University of Kentucky

-Guest: Kelly May, Senior Extension Associate for Family Finance and Resource Management
+Guests: Kelly May, Senior Extension Associate for Family Finance and Resource Management and Barbara Breutinger, Family Financial Counseling Intern

 For more information about this topic and other MoneyWi$e topics, visit: